 And as for me, I am starting graduate school in the fall at the New York University Robert F. Wagner School of Public Service.
 There I will be studying public policy with a focus on inequality, race, and poverty.

-Thank you again to everyone who shared!
-Look out for an email from me about the next edition of the alumni magazine soon.
+Special thanks to everyone who reached out with their life updates.
+Keep an eye out for my next email about the next edition of the alumni magazine soon.